MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-B-Rules-Practice/part-1180-Railroad-Acquisition-Control-Merger-Consolidation-Project-Trackage-Rights-Lease-Procedures/subpart-A-General-Acquisition-Procedures/section-1180.9.md

 (3) In the *third* column, *pro forma* adjustments and eliminations; and

-(4) In the *fourth* column, transferee's balance sheet giving effect to consumation of the proposed transaction.
-4
+(4) In the *fourth* column, transferee's balance sheet giving effect to consumation of the proposed transaction.4

 4 Where the purchase of a line or line segment is involved, a procedure utilizing three columns should be followed.
 The *first* column should show transferee's actual balance sheet on a corporate entity basis for the latest available 12-month period, the *second* column should show the adjustments necessitated by the purchase, and the *third* is a compilation of the first two columns into a *pro forma* balance sheet.